badgib/ASimpleCompass/README.md

 ## TODO ##
 * fix graphics
 * fix the weird behaviour when window is smaller (black border on bottom right)
+* find out why it is so sluggish at resizing window without print function... which is mindboggling